celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Validator Group

-The entity in the proof-of-stake mechanism that can associate validators, receive votes from holders of [Locked Gold](#locked-gold) and cause those validators to be elected.
+The entity in the proof-of-stake mechanism that can associate validators, receive votes from holders of [Locked CELO](#locked-gold) and cause those validators to be elected.

 ## Validator Set